roger-that-dev/nerd-athletic-blog/posts/critical-speed-model/critical-speed-model.md

 Again, it's important to note that $CS$ is not a training pace.
 It's a boundary.
 Training exactly at $CS$ isn't ideal because you'll likely oscillate between sustainable and unsustainable states due to the inherent error in estimating it.
 Instead, you should train either some percentage above or below $CS$ depending on your goals.

 Training below $CS$ helps develop your aerobic system and improve your ability to maintain steady-state exercise.
 This is crucial for longer races and building endurance.
 Training above $CS$ helps develop your anaerobic system and improve your ability to handle higher intensities.
 This is important for shorter races and improving your speed.
-Organising your training as percentages of critical speed is also probably a better approach than a [percentage of VO2max or maximum heart rate](https://www.trainingpeaks.com/blog/what-is-the-best-workout-for-increasing-vo2-max/).
+Organising your training as percentages of critical speed is also probably a better approach than a [percentage of VO2max or maximum heart rate](https://training4endurance.co.uk/physiology-of-endurance/sustainable-percent-vo2max/).

 Recent [research](https://pmc.ncbi.nlm.nih.gov/articles/PMC8505327/) has determined that trianing at _any_ pace above your $CS$ results in an unsustainable metabolic state.
 Therefore, to improve your anaerobic system you don't need a specific training pace, any range above $CS$ will do.

 For monitoring training progress, tracking changes in $CS$ and $D'$ over time allows you to see concrete evidence of how your fitness is improving.
-When comparing athletes, $CS$ and $D'$ can help identify specific strengths and weaknesses --- one runner might have superior aerobic capacity while another excels in anaerobic power.
 The model also serves as a tool for predicting race performances, helping estimate potential race times at different distances based on your current physiological parameters.

 Perhaps most practically, critical speed can be used to establish training zones based on actual physiological boundaries rather than arbitrary percentages.
 This creates more personalised and effective training programs.
 Additionally, understanding the relationship between intensity and duration helps optimise recovery protocols, as you can better gauge the metabolic cost of different training sessions and plan appropriate rest periods.

 ## Limitations of the Model

 Sadly, the model has some clear limitations.
 It predicts that you can run indefinitely at $CS$ and infinitely fast at very short durations!
-Thish is obviously not true.
+Thish is obviously false.
 Exercise physiologists therefore recommend using the model only for durations between 2 to 30 minutes.

 The model also doesn't account for several important factors that affect real-world performance.
 Environmental conditions like heat, humidity, and altitude can significantly impact your ability to maintain certain speeds.
 Terrain variations such as hills, trails, or track surfaces also influence performance in ways the model doesn't capture.
 Fatigue from previous training sessions, psychological factors like motivation and mental state, and technical aspects of running form and efficiency are all elements that can affect your actual performance compared to what the model predicts.